 Most artists I meet want press.
 Does this sound like you?
 If you’ve just released one of your first singles or EPs, you might have been looking around at all the big-name magazines – but have you ever considered small blogs?
 If you are a dedicated reader of Pop of Colour, you probably have.
 But for those who have just arrived, welcome!
 In this article, I’m giving you five reasons not to look over up-and-coming niche publications while seeking press.

-1. They Are Open Minded
+1. They Are Open-Minded

-Every blog has their own personal brand and style, and they build readers around that.
+Every blog has its own personal brand and style, and they build readers around that.
 While larger blogs have the pressure from a lot more readers to keep doing what they always do, smaller publications are more prone to experiment with different sounds, styles and acts.

 Obviously, I still discourage you from submitting a bubblegum love song to a heavy metal blog, but you get the idea.

 A big review blog I know will only listen to 20 seconds of every song submitted to them.
 It’s not that they don’t want to hear the intricacies of the bridge and plot twist in the lyrics on the final chorus, but they simply don’t have the time.
 If they do like that randomly chosen fraction of a minute, they’ll listen to the whole thing.